katydid/experiment-encode-gogo-proto/README.md

 ## encode-gogo-proto

-Experimental encoder in Go for Protocol Buffers using gogoprotobuf.
+**Deprecated** Experimental encoder in Go for Protocol Buffers using gogoprotobuf.

 This package takes a [Parser interface](https://github.com/katydid/parser-go) for any parser and encodes it.
 The [encoder for JSON, XML and Reflect](https://github.com/katydid/experiment-encode-go) is also experimentally supported.